Preeti-Mvd/Preeti-Mvd/README.md

 - 👀 I’m interested in Python and CSS.
 - 🌱 I’m currently learning FrontEnd.
 - 💞️ I’m looking to collaborate on Devices.
-- 📫 How to reach me pritymvd27499@gmail.com
+- 📫 I'm available via pritymvd27499@gmail.com

 <!---
 Preeti-Mvd/Preeti-Mvd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.